rooftops, church tower with trees in coimbra

 archway with pillers found when visiting Coimbra

+History buffs take note!
 One of the biggest reasons why you need to visit Coimbra is for its interesting, and very long history!
-History buffs take note!

 The history of Coimbra Portugal dates back to pre-Roman times when the city was known as Aeminium.
 There is evidence to show that the city of Coimbra was founded by the Celts in the 9th century BC and was later conquered by the Romans in the 2nd century BC.
-During the Roman era, Coimbra became an important center for trade and commerce due to its strategic location on the Mondego River.

 In the 8th century, the Moors took control of Coimbra, which they called Qulumriyah.
 The city remained under Muslim control until the 11th century when it was conquered by the Christians.

-Before Lisbon was the capital city of Portugal, it was actually Coimbra who held that coveted spot!
+Before Lisbon was the capital city of Portugal, it was Coimbra who held that coveted spot!
 In the 12th century, Coimbra became the capital of Portugal and the residence of the monarchs.
-The city experienced a period of growth and prosperity, with the construction of important landmarks such as the Old Cathedral of Coimbra and the Monastery of Santa Cruz.

 During the 16th and 17th centuries, Coimbra was an important center for the Portuguese Renaissance and Baroque art and architecture.
 Many important buildings were constructed during this time, including the Royal Palace of Coimbra, the New Cathedral of Coimbra, and the Aqueduct of Saint Sebastian.